Vi19Z/VI19Z/docs/explanation/multi_agent_sessions.md

 - Group conversations with multiple users and agents
 - Specialized agents working together on complex tasks

-By supporting these various configurations, Julep provides a flexible framework for building diverse and powerful AI applications.
+By supporting these various configurations, VI19Z provides a flexible framework for building diverse and powerful AI applications.